-CCI recognizes the unique needs of producers and opposes actions that jeopardize the viability of the agricultural industry and fail to respect private property rights.
-Additionally, wetlands are critical to the viability of agriculture, wildlife habitat, and the environment.
+Wetlands are critical to the viability of agriculture, wildlife habitat, and the environment.
 CCI believes the public-at-large, not individual property owners, must bear the burden to protect vital wetlands.

 CCI urges Congress and the states to review practices, statutes, and policies in order to protect agricultural interests.